-Area installed renewable capacity is currently approx. 29.04 MW, made up of ground-mounted solar farms at Chelwood and Wilmington Farm and roof-mounted solar installations across the district, with a pipeline of approved or in progress projects of a further 25.7MW; 6.4MW of known potential sites and an expectation of much larger sites coming forward to pre-app stage over the next year.
+Area installed renewable capacity is currently approx. 29.04 MW, made up of ground-mounted solar farms at Chelwood and Wilmington Farm and roof-mounted solar installations across the district.
+With a pipeline of approved or in progress projects of 25.7MW; 6.4MW of known potential sites and an expectation of much larger sites coming forward to pre-app stage over the next year.
 The rate of domestic and business rooftop solar installation has doubled since we declared a Climate Emergency in 2019.
 On the Council's estate, a potential pipeline of 10MW has been identified, increasing confidence that the 12MW needed to cover the Council's own emissions can be delivered.

 To become net zero in the Council's own operations, we have a target to install 12MW.
 Our current BANES Renewable Energy Development Fund (REDF) is £1.5 m over three years, focused on delivering renewables on our own estate.
 Significant progress has been made in this area over the past six months, following the appointment of our Renewable Energy Programme Manager.
-We have already identified the potential pipeline of projects that will deliver 10MW and are confident the remaining 2MW will be delivered by 2030, subject to agreement of capital funding.
+We have already identified the potential pipeline of projects that will deliver 10MW and are confident the remaining 2MW will be delivered by 2030.

 Our wider target is to facilitate delivery of 300MW of renewable capacity at district level.
-While there has been a sharp increase in private roof mounted solar since 2019, data collection and analysis is challenging.
+While there has been a sharp increase in private roof mounted solar since 2019, data collection/analysis is challenging.

-The rate at which domestic and business solar PV is being installed has doubled since we declared a Climate Emergency in 2019, facilitated by the Council's promotion over the last year of the WECA's Solar Together programme.
+The rate of domestic and business solar PV installed capacity has doubled since we declared a Climate Emergency in 2019, facilitated by the Council's promotion over the last year of the West of

+England Combined Authority's Solar Together programme.
 We expect this trend to continue, and for domestic solar to play a stronger role in meeting our 2030 target.
-Regen's report of 20181 identified the potential of 76.6MW from rooftop solar and this is expected to increase as technology improves.
-The Local Plan Partial Update, adopted in January, contains significant updates to both renewable energy and new build policy that will further enable this development.
+Regen's report of 20181 identified the potential of 76.6MW from rooftop solar and this could increase as technology improves.
+The Local Plan Partial Update, which will be considered at Cabinet this week, contains significant updates to both renewable energy and new build policy that will further enable this development.